DevXonnect/Xonnect-Currency-Converter/README.md

 # Xonnect-Currency-Converter
+Built with HTML, CSS and Javascript API.
 It converts currency of a country to another country

 The App Utilizes a free open source API to perform this conversion